 Depending on the child's needs, ABA can function as a supplemental program.
 Our ultimate goal is to equip our learners with the skills they need to thrive independently.
 This could entail initially focusing on ABA and eventually transitioning into a preschool setting.
 In certain instances, we can even provide assistance to children within a preschool environment.
 This approach provides stakeholders with valuable insights into any areas where the child may require further assistance to bridge performance gaps.

 How does ABA prepare for my autistic child to attend school after early intervention?

 ABA at OOTKs aims to prepare children on the spectrum by targeting their biggest challenges unique to the individual.
 During early childhood, cognitive development is highly adaptable, making it crucial to utilize this time for learning and personal growth.
 BCBAs are experts in preparing your child to be independent in school, home, and the community.

 Does One of the Kids provide services in my home?

-What is offered at your in-door pool?
+What is offered at your onsite swimming pool?

+We offer swim therapy and swim lessons at both of our Cedar Park and South Austin locations.
 We have seen clients tremendously benefit from swimming and wish for other children on the spectrum to have the same experience without the challenges parents go through to set up lessons.
 We’ve partnered with Amy Linkous, an amazing swim coach and owner of Swim for All, to offer lessons to our clients at our Cedar Park location.
 In addition to lessons, we offer swim therapy sessions rendered by one of our swim therapists with extensive swim instruction experience prior to joining OOTKS.
 These sessions are ABA goal-driven and allow us to provide effective therapy in a different and motivating environment with a big focus on water safety.
 Both the swim therapist and ABA therapist are present during the 30 minute session.

 Is ABA therapy covered by insurance?